Xtalism/ros2_ws/src/ros2_orb_slam3/README.md

 ## 0. Preamble

-This package builds [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) `V1.0` as a shared internal library.
+* This package builds [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) V1.0 as a shared internal library.
 Comes included with a number of Thirdparty libraries [DBoW2, g2o, Sophus]

-`g2o` used packaged with `ORB-SLAM3` is a much older version and is incompatible with the latest release found here [g2o github page](https://github.com/RainerKuemmerle/g2o).
-If you are willing to make the forward port, please open a Ticket in this repository.
+* g2o used is an older version and is incompatible with the latest release found here [g2o github page](https://github.com/RainerKuemmerle/g2o).

-This package differs from other ROS1 wrappers, `thien94`s ROS 1 port and ROS 2 wrappers in GitHub by supprting/adopting the following
+* This package differs from other ROS1 wrappers, thien94`s ROS 1 port and ROS 2 wrappers in GitHub by supprting/adopting the following
   * A separate python node to send data to the ORB-SLAM3 cpp node.
 This is purely a design choice.
-  * C++17 and Cmake>=3.8
+  * At least C++17 and Cmake>=3.8
-  * Eigen 3.3.0, OpenCV>= 4.2,
+  * Eigen 3.3.0, OpenCV 4.2, latest release of Pangolin
-  * Latest version of Pangolin
 * Comes with a small test image sequence from EuRoC MAV dataset (MH05) to quickly test installation

-For newcomers into the ROS 2 ecosystem, this package serves as an example of `building a shared cpp library` and also `a package with both cpp and python nodes`.
+* For newcomers in ROS2 ecosystem, this package serves as an example of building a shared cpp library and also a package with both cpp and python nodes.

-* In **resource constrainted hardwares** such as Raspberry Pi 4, Jetson Nano Orin, you need to extend `SWAP` space to at least `16Gb`.
+* May not build or work correctly in **resource constrainted hardwares** such as Raspberry Pi 4, Jetson Nano

 ## Testing platforms